davidthings/jebrish/README.md

 - `extlinux.conf` - the extlinux config file for the boot partition (including kernel arguments)
 - `genimage.cfg` - the layout of the sdcard.img file
 - `rootfs-overlay` - a directory of files to be copied over the rootfs
+- `uboot` - U-Boot patches
+- `patches` - General patches
 - `rgxx3-rk3566.c` - (unused) a version of the device specific uboot code that has a lot of debug output

+These files are grouped by config variation since different variations have different needs.

 `jebrish_rk3566_[variatios]_defconfig` are the config files.